romkatv/powerlevel10k/README.md

 Yes, [zsh-theme-powerlevel10k-git](https://aur.archlinux.org/packages/zsh-theme-powerlevel10k-git/).
 This package is owned by an unaffiliated volunteer.

-### What is the minimum supported zsh version?
+### What is the minimum supported Zsh version?

 Zsh 5.1 or newer should work.
-Fast startup requires zsh >= 5.4.
+Fast startup requires Zsh >= 5.4.

 ### How were these screenshots and animated gifs created?